-Can I bring water or soda on board?
+Can I bring water or soft drink on board?

 Why the change in policy?